BostonBSD/financials/README.md

 Anomalies in the industry and in the corporation can create a false positive.

-On a rising trendline an RSI of 50 can be taken as an Oversold signal.
+On a rising trendline an RSI of 50 can be taken as an oversold signal.

-On a falling trendline an RSI of 50 can be taken as an Overbought signal.
+On a falling trendline an RSI of 50 can be taken as an overbought signal.

 The indicator is not calibrated for rising and falling trendlines.

-Typically, an RSI less than 30 is oversold, and an RSI greater than 70 is overbought.
+Typically, an RSI less than 30 is oversold and an RSI greater than 70 is overbought.

-The indicator can be used to make short term trade decisions, but is relatively useless for long term investing.
+The indicator can be used to make short term trade decisions, but is impractical for long term investing.

 You want to buy when the stock is oversold.